 Trees of Corrales

-Bernalillo County Extension
+Bernalillo County Extension Horticulture Agent

 He obtained a Bachelor of Science in Forest Management from Northern Arizona University in 1968.
 George worked as Resource Manager at Duke City Lumber Company working in purchasing, developing, and delivering saw timber to Espanola and Vallecitos Sawmills for 22 years.
 At the Cibola National Forest, Mountainair Ranger District he provided recreation and forest management for a year and a half.
 Spent sixteen years at the State of NM Forestry Division as the Timber Management Officer, NM Forest Re-Leaf Coordinator, and for 11 years as State Urban Forester then retired in June 2007.
 Presently, George is contracting with Ciudad Soil & Water Conservation District as the Forest Health Program Assessor.
-He has been providing residential forest/woodland thinning programs and fire risk management for four years.
+He has been providing residential forest/woodland thinning programs and fire risk management for ten years.

 George is involved in the following: Member and Fellow, Society of American Foresters, 25 years; Member, International Society of Arboriculture, 20 years; Member, Board of Directors Think Trees New Mexico, 20 years; State Commissioner, Board of Commissioners, New Mexico Youth Conservation Corps; and Lecture circuit, presenting “Trees Are Killing Our Forests”.

 Green Summit Landscape Management